EurekaCommunity/GooglePlacesRow/README.md

 ## Customization

 ### General customization
-There are five variables that you can use to modify the default behaviour of these rows:
+There are five variables that you can use to modify the default behavior of these rows:

 * In the row:
 	* `placeFilter`: Is a `GMSAutocompleteFilter` used in the request to Google Places to define what kind of suggestions will be returned (e.g. cities, addresses, country).
-Refer to the official docummentation of Google for more detailed information.
+Refer to the official documentation of Google for more detailed information.
 	* `placeBounds`: Bounds to limit the search for places.
-Refer to the official docummentation of Google for more detailed information.
+Refer to the official documentation of Google for more detailed information.
 	* `onNetworkingError`: Block that is called when the request to Google Places returns an error
 * In the cell:
 	* `useTimer`: If the request to Google Places should be throttled using a timer.
 If `true` then it will wait for `timerInterval` seconds before making a request.
 If the user continues entering text into the row then the previous request will not be fired